ring-lang/ring/marketing/pwct/README.md

 1. Some developers reported that using Code Editors is too much flexibile and faster in some situtations

+2. Slow performance when using large visual source files

+3. Visual Source Files are database files (not textual) which is not good for Version Control software

-2. Support importing the source code (Convert source code files to Visual Source Files)
+4. Support importing the source code (Convert source code files to Visual Source Files)

+5. Opening many files and quick nagivation

-3. Multiplatform support (Windows, Linux & macOS)
+6. Multiplatform support (Windows, Linux & macOS)

-4. Support Web & Mobile development
+7. Support Web & Mobile development

-5. Support more programming languages
+8. Support more programming languages

-6. Translation & Unicode
+9. Translation & Unicode

-7. Opening many files and quick nagivation

-8. Modern Form Designer
+10. Modern Form Designer

-9. Support powerful libraries and frameworks
+11. Support powerful libraries and frameworks

+12. More educational resources!

-I started to think about all of this and how I can implement all of these features!
+I started to think about all of these issues and feature requests and how I can implement them.

-I discovered that I need a new programming language (Ring) that could help me to do this
+I discovered that I need a new programming language (Ring) that could help me to do all of this in an effient way

 # The Second Generation